Cycling to Raise Money: Training & Fundraising Tips

 Email is one of the most effective ways to ask for support.
 Instead of sending one generic message to everyone, try creating a few different versions for specific groups.
 Your close friends and family will appreciate a deeply personal note, while your colleagues might respond better to a more straightforward message about the cause.
 No matter who you’re writing to, always include a direct link to your fundraising page.
 Regularly engaging with your donors through email updates also builds a strong sense of community.
 Share a training milestone or a story about one of our local nonprofit partners to show your network the real-world impact of their support.

-Share Updates on Social Media
+Share Your Training Journey on Social Media

 Your social media channels are perfect for sharing your Bike to the Beach journey in a dynamic way.
 Post photos from your training rides, short videos explaining why you bike, and shout-outs to thank your donors.
 This consistent engagement keeps your cause top-of-mind and shows your commitment.
 You can also create a Facebook Fundraiser that links directly to your official page, making it incredibly easy for your friends to donate with just a few clicks.
 Tag Bike to the Beach in your posts and use our event hashtags so we can share your story with our wider community.
 This helps keep everyone excited and involved right up to the finish line.

-Create a Virtual Challenge
+Engage More People with a Virtual Challenge

 Get creative and invite people to join you in a virtual challenge.
 This is a fantastic way to engage friends who may not be cyclists but still want to support your ride.
 You could host a “30 Miles in 30 Days” walking challenge or a “Plank-a-Day” fitness challenge.
 Ask participants to donate a small amount to your fundraising page to join.
 Platforms that host virtual races and challenges make it easy to organize these events.
 It’s a fun, interactive way to raise money while encouraging your community to get active alongside you, building momentum and a team spirit around your ride.